andrew-hsieh-ch/Green-power-project/README.md

 # Green-power-project
 AI training model for the Data Science and Green Energy Technology Application Class.

-Gathering the data of the wind Turbines place in the middle of Taiwan to estimate how much power wind turbines will generate, data start from March 2020 to July 2020. using ngrok & heroku.
+Gathering the data of the wind Turbines place in the middle of Taiwan to estimate how much power wind turbines will generate, data start from March 2020 to July 2020. </br>
+using ngrok & heroku.

+1. Solar_data_202003_202007.csv is downloaded from the Wind Turbines power plants website
+2. using make_CSV.py to reshape the file into the format we desire, called solar_data_202003_202007_processed.csv
+3. save_model.py is the AI predition model, input processed CSV data and output aiot.h5
+4. greenpower.py combines AI training model and ouputting the result on Line chatbot
+// chatbot already been disabled, need to use ngrok & heroku to activate it

 requirements to run this projects.